 - Enable access to goal-based savings.
 This type of financial service can enable women who are housewives to use their savings to gain a voice in the decision-making process and, consequently, access to improved water and sanitation facilities.

+Women’s participation is key to improving a household’s access to water and sanitation facilities and can have a profound impact on their family’s and community’s quality of life.
 As changemakers for their households and their communities, women can help bring India closer to achieving ubiquitous access to adequate water and sanitation facilities.